How does metoprolol work?

 Apart from stopping alcohol if you feel dizzy, you can eat and drink normally while taking metoprolol.

-You can boost the health of your heart by making some key lifestyle changes:
+You can boost the health of your heart by making some key lifestyle changes.

-• Exercise – regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
+Regular exercise lowers blood pressure by keeping your heart and blood vessels in good condition.
 It does not need to be too energetic.
 Walking every day will help.

-• Manage stress – when you're anxious or upset, your heart beats faster, you breathe more heavily and your blood pressure often goes up.
-Find ways to reduce stress in your life.
 To give your heart a rest, try napping or putting your feet up when possible.
 Spend time with friends and family to be social and help avoid stress.

-• Vaccinations – if you have heart failure, it's recommended that you have the flu vaccine every year and the pneumococcal vaccine as recommended by your GP.
+If you have high blood pressure, it's recommended that you have the flu vaccine every year and the pneumococcal vaccine, COVID-19 vaccine and RSV vaccine as recommended by your GP.
 Ask your doctor about these vaccinations.
 You can have them free on the NHS.
-Coronavirus (COVID-19) vaccination is recommended for most people.
-Make sure you've had all the doses that you are eligible for.
-Talk to your doctor if you think you might be in one of the at risk groups.